AdGuard VPN Review

 For top-notch protection, your VPN connection needs to be encrypted with a trusted encryption cipher.
 Aside from that, you also need a good set of modern VPN protocols.

 When it comes to encryption, AdGuard VPN offers the robust AES-256 encryption, which is standard fare these days.
 There’s also AES-128 encryption, which can offer better performance but less security — though it’s functionally unbreakable.
-You can learn about these encryption standards in our piece on AES encryption
+You can learn about these encryption standards in our piece on AES encryption.

 AdGuard VPN Protocol

 AdGuard VPN offers only its proprietary VPN protocol, known as the AdGuard VPN protocol.
-The company developed this protocol from scratch in an attempt to give users top security without compromising on speed.
-Traffic via the AdGuard protocol also looks like normal traffic — a feature known as obfuscation.
+The company developed this protocol from scratch, using plain old HTTPS encryption, in an attempt to give users security without compromising on speed.
+One could argue that almost all websites now use HTTPS encryption anyway, which would make using this protocol a bit pointless.

 That said, the protocol hasn’t been audited by a third party and it’s not open source, unlike all the other popular VPN protocols.
 Plus, it’s better to have multiple protocol options, including OpenVPN, which is the exemplar among protocols.